faryabiLab/dockerize-workflows/README.md

   -p imports.zip \
   workflow.wdl
 ```
+* This will startg a Cromwell instance, run your workflow, and then exit upon completion.

-2. Submit to a Cromwell server
+**2. Submit to a Cromwell server**
-First, if a Cromwell server isn't already running, start one:
+* First, if a Cromwell server isn't already running, start one:
 ```
 java -Dconfig.file=/path/to/cromwell_config -jar /path/to/cromwell.jar server
 ```
-Then, submit your workflow to the server via the `submit` command along with the host address, `imports.zip`, `inputs.json`, and your workflow's WDL file:
+* Then, submit your workflow to the server via the `submit` command along with the host address, `imports.zip`, `inputs.json`, and your workflow's WDL file:
 ```
 java \
   -Dconfig.file=/path/to/cromwell_config \